Stripe Webhooks: Complete Guide with Event Examples

 Webhook Not Receiving Events

-Check endpoint URL: Verify the URL in Stripe Dashboard matches your server endpoint exactly.
+Check endpoint URL: Make sure the URL in Stripe Dashboard matches your server endpoint exactly.

-Confirm HTTPS: Production webhooks require HTTPS.
-Local development can use Stripe CLI forwarding.
+Confirm HTTPS: Production webhooks need HTTPS.
+For local development, use Stripe CLI forwarding.

-Review event subscriptions: Ensure your endpoint is subscribed to the events you're testing.
+Review event subscriptions: Make sure your endpoint is set to receive the events you are testing.

-Check firewall rules: Verify your server accepts incoming requests from Stripe's IP ranges.
+Check firewall rules: Make sure your server accepts requests from Stripe's IP ranges.

 Signature Verification Failing

-Raw body required: Parse webhook body as raw text, not JSON, before verification:
+Raw body required: Parse the webhook body as raw text, not JSON, before verification:

 // Correct - raw body